aingelmo/aingelmo.github.io/_posts/2021-10-10-interesting-imdb-facts.md

 ![imdb-movies-rating-old-new.png](/assets/images/imdb-facts/imdb_movies_rating_old_new.png)

 The graph shows that old movies are slightly better rated than new movies.
-However, the difference is noth enough to affirm that old movies are better than new movies.
+However, the difference is not enough to affirm that old movies are better than new movies.

 ## Conclusion